apache/guacamole-manual/src/guacamole-docker.md

 ### Verifying the Guacamole install

-Once the Guacamole image is running, Guacamole should be accessible at {samp}`http://{HOSTNAME}:8080/guacamole/`, where `HOSTNAME` is the hostname or address of the machine hosting Docker, and you *should* see a login screen.
-If using MySQL or PostgreSQL, the database initialization scripts will have created a default administrative user called "`guacadmin`" with the password "`guacadmin`". *You should log in and change your password immediately.* If using LDAP, you should be able to log in as any valid user within your LDAP directory.
+Once the Guacamole image is running, Guacamole should be accessible at {samp}`http://{HOSTNAME}:8080/guacamole/` (or the path you set with `WEBAPP_CONTEXT`), where `HOSTNAME` is the hostname or address of the machine hosting Docker, and you *should* see a login screen.
+If using MySQL or PostgreSQL, the database initialization scripts will have created a default administrative user called "`guacadmin`" with the password "`guacadmin`".
+*You should log in and change your password immediately.* If using LDAP, you should be able to log in as any valid user within your LDAP directory.

 If you cannot access Guacamole, or you do not see a login screen, check Docker's logs using the `docker logs` command to determine if something is